OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part5_Analyzing_Experiment01.md

 #### Normality Assumption
 Many people consider **the sample distribution of the metric Y** is a poor assumption because almost none of the metrics used in practice follow a normal distribution.
 However, **the average Y** usually does because of the Central Limit Theorem.
 As the sample size increases, the distribution of the mean Y becomes more normally distributed.

+Skewness and Normadistribution and Sample size:

-One rule-of-thumb for the minimum number of samples needed for the average Y to have normal distribution is 355 s^2 for each variant: s is the skewness coefficient of the sample distribution of the metric Y defined as below
+One rule-of-thumb for the minimum number of samples needed for the average Y to have normal distribution is 355 s^2 for each variant: s is the [skewness coefficient](https://www.itl.nist.gov/div898/handbook/eda/section3/eda35b.htm) of the sample distribution of the metric Y defined as below
 ![image](/img/skewness.png)

 - Some metrics, especially revenue metrics, tend to have a high skewness coefficient.
 One effective way to reduce skewness is to **transform the metric** or **cap the values**.